derrickluyen/derrickluyen.github.io/essays/ui_frameworks.md

 ## Personal Reflection

 Like I mentioned earlier, I have worked with Semantic UI for about a week now at the time of writing this paper.
 I can definitely say that it was difficult but interesting at the same time.
 Personally, I like challenging things as it propels me to learn about new things and gain new knowledge that I did not have before.
 Semantic UI is a perfect example of that.
+UI Frameworks in general would be a good example for that.
+It is definitely challenging to learn but once you do learn it, it makes your life a lot easier as a programmer because there are many useful tools in UI Frameworks that you can apply when making a good UI.